dev-xo/remix-saas/README.md

 ## Quickstart

-Stripe Stack has support for SQLite and PostgreSQL database based on Prisma.
+Stripe Stack has support for multiple databases based on Prisma.
 The installer will prompt you to select the database your project will run on.
+Based on this choice, deployment files will be updated, allowing a successfull deploy to Fly.io

-Based on this choice, deployment files will be updated, allowing a successfull deploy to Fly.io.
 To get started, run the following commands in your console:

 ```sh
 # Initialize template in your workspace: